-- Stakeholders that participated, discussed the current and proposed cross section for Good Latimer Expy.
-The stakeholders in attendance supported a potential modification of Good Latimer Expy to move the rails from the center of the north and south bound travel lanes and place the tracks to one side (west side) of the street.
+- Stakeholders discussed the current and proposed cross section for Good Latimer Expy.
+Stakeholders support the proposed modification of Good Latimer Expy to move the rails from the center of the north and south bound travel lanes and place the tracks to one side (west side) of the street.
 This provides a shorter pedestrian crossing distance.
-Stakeholders noted that Good Latimer Expy is the primary entrance to the Deep Ellum neighborhood from the north.
+Stakeholders believe it will provide better flow and noted that it is the primary entrance to the Deep Ellum neighborhood from the north.
 Good Latimer Expy presents a complete street opportunity. - Stakeholders indicated their desire to access the pedestrian portals in urban spaces, plaza areas and near parks.
-With the loss of the Deep Ellum Station, stakeholders would like to maintain some level of connectivity to the nearest subway station by including a pedestrian portal access that would come up near or at Carpenter Park. - The stakeholders discussed the tunnel portal location.
+With the loss of the Deep Ellum Station, stakeholders would like to maintain some level of connectivity to the nearest subway station by including a pedestrian portal that would come up near or at Carpenter Park. - The stakeholders discussed the tunnel portal location.
 Stakeholders indicated Cesar Chavez Boulevard as a critical connection that cannot be permanently closed.
 Short term closures during construction are understandable.
 Permanently closing the N. Central Expy frontage road east of I-345 is recognizably unavoidable and acceptable to the majority of stakeholders. - Stakeholders discussed the tunnel portal design and design of the tracks and the wye.
 Stakeholders encourage a design to minimize or cover the portal and minimize or design elevated public space at the wye.
 Design features that would better accommodate pedestrians should be considered.